joshuateoh/bytecode_audio/readme.txt

-﻿Bytecode Audio Pack Version 0.1
+﻿Bytecode Audio Module Version 1.0

 This module is developed by Bytecode to allow audio recording inside SCILAB.